GACJ/ComplibHelp/docs/methods/adding_methods.md

 !!! warning "Warning: Method is related to `___` as a `___` extension..."

 The custom method's place notation can be obtained from an existing method by following one of the accepted extension paths.
-When this happens, you may wish to give the custom method the same name as the existing method, provided that another method with that name does not already exist at the same stage as the custom method.
+When this happens, you will likely wish to give the custom method the same name as the existing method, provided that another method with that name does not already exist at the same stage as the custom method.
+Additionally, while this is expressed as a warning, there are circumstances under which you are obliged to name a method in accordance with an extension path if you wish to do so officially.
+See [Extensions](../advanced/extensions.md) for an in-depth explanation of this topic.

 !!! note "Information: Method is related to `___`..."